Best Brisket Knife – The Ultimate Top 7 List

 Pros

-• Granton blade, meaning excellent meat separation
+• Granton divots on the blade for excellent meat separation

-• Ideal length for slicing brisket
+• Ideal length for brisket and other large cuts

 • Lifetime warranty from DALSTRONG